Practical Tips from the Experts at Tree Care Enterprises

 3. Avoid Over-Pruning During Summer

-Pruning too aggressively in the summer can stress your tree even more.
-Limit pruning to dead, damaged, or diseased branches, and save larger structural cuts for fall or early spring.
+Aggressive summer pruning stresses trees further.
+Limit pruning to dead, damaged, or diseased branches; save structural cuts for fall or early spring.

 4. Use Fertilizer Wisely